Rajani Thiranagama

-Dr. Rajani Thiranagama (née Rajasingham) (23 February 1954 – 21 September 1989) was a Tamil human rights activist and feminist who was assassinated allegedly by Tamil Tigers cadres after she had criticised them for their atrocities.
-At the time of her assassination, she was the head of the Department of Anatomy at the University of Jaffna and an active member of University Teachers for Human Rights, Jaffna, and was is one of its founding members.
+Rajani Thiranagama (née Rajasingham) (23 February 1954 – 21 September 1989) was a Sri Lankan Tamil human rights activist and feminist who was assassinated by the LTTE cadres after she had criticised them for their atrocities.
+At the time of her assassination, she was the head of the Department of Anatomy at the University of Jaffna and an active member and one of the founders of University Teachers for Human Rights, Jaffna.

 Biography

 Early life and education

 Rajani was born in Jaffna, in northern Sri Lanka, to middle-class Tamil Christian parents.
 She was the second of four female children.
 She attended primary and secondary school in Jaffna, and in 1973, she entered the University of Colombo to study medicine.
 In university, she became actively involved in student politics.

 Marriage and children

 During her stay at Colombo University she met a politically active student leader from Kelaniya University named Dayapala Thiranagama.
 Dayapala was from a rural Sinhala Buddhist background.
 Rajani broke ethnic and religious barriers and married Dayapala in 1977.
 They had two daughters: Narmada (1978) and Sharika, 1980.
 Narmada now lives in Britain and works for the public sector union UNISON.
 Political Anthropologist Sharika Thiranagama currently teaches at Stanford University, and is married to fellow anthropologist Thomas Blom Hansen.
 In 2005, Sharika portrayed the role of her mother in a documentary film on Rajani, No More Tears Sister.